autioch/repo-counts/readme.md

 ## TODO
 1. Allow skipping first n commits.
 This is helpful when initial commits are more of a POS or setting up stuff.
-2. Allow specifying a time period instead of a whole timeline.
+2. Allow specifying a time period instead of a whole timeline, specific date in time.
 3. ~Display more data in html output (on hover?).~ - done
 4. Allow configuring colors.
 5. Allow defyining config file, that can hold repeatable congfiguration - implemented, not tested.
-6. Implement option for ignoring extensions and folder names.
+6. ~Implement option for ignoring extensions and folder names.~ - done
 7. Allow probing repositories not on disk - using github API or other services.
 8. Check quantity queries and media queries to move more logic to CSS.
 9. All errors should be reported to a separate file